 Susan G. Komen® Houston works to better the lives of those facing breast cancer locally by assessing community needs, connecting patients to breast health resources, convening partners to reduce disparities, advocating for policy change and funding needed services.

-To decrease breast cancer deaths, the Galveston County Breast Cancer Coalition: Partners in Pink began to work together in 2016 with support from Susan G. Komen® Houston.
+To decrease breast cancer deaths, the Partners in Pink: Galveston County Breast Cancer Coalition began to work together in 2016 with support from Susan G. Komen® Houston.

 Women in Galveston County have a 16 percent higher death rate from breast cancer than women in Texas.
 Most alarming, African-American women have a 47 percent higher death rate from breast cancer than Caucasian women in Galveston.
 With the fractured healthcare system, no expansion of Medicaid and no hospital district in Galveston, patients face many challenges navigating the system.

-Using initial funding from Komen and following the Collective Impact approach, Komen Houston created the Galveston County Breast Cancer Coalition: Partners in Pink in 2016 as a mechanism to make system level-changes, evaluated over time, to reduce the African-American breast cancer disparities and decrease late stage diagnosis in five years for Galveston County.
+Using initial funding from Komen and following the Collective Impact approach, Komen Houston created the Partners in Pink: Galveston County Breast Cancer Coalition in 2016 as a mechanism to make system level-changes, evaluated over time, to reduce the African-American breast cancer disparities and decrease late stage diagnosis in five years for Galveston County.

 - Establishment of local leadership: Coalition Co-Chairs are Pat Jones and Stephanie Doyle, a local breast cancer survivor and volunteers.